dongyx/hardv/README.md

 	Q	hex(128) = ?
 	A	0x80

-This could be very handy if you want to wrap a existed program to a `hardv` mod.
+This could be very handy if you want to wrap existed programs to a `hardv` mod.

 See the man page `hardv(1)` for detail about how to implement a mod.